 Applying for placements

-If you are interested in a particular type of work or employer that does not regularly advertise placements, you may need to make the first approach.Creative job hunting
+If you are interested in a particular type of work or employer that does not regularly advertise placements, you may need to make the first approach (this is called a speculative approach).

 Getting the most out of your placement

-The placement is a formal part of your degree and you will be required to keep a log of your training and work experience during the year and to produce a report at the end of the year.
-These can be used as the basis for future applications for graduate jobs.
-They will also help you to analyse the skills you have developed through your placement.
+The placement is a formal part of your degree and you will be required to keep a log of your training and work experience during the year and usually required to produce a report at the end of the year.
+This can be used as the basis for future applications for graduate jobs.
+It will also help you to analyse the skills you have developed through your placement.